-2Implemented during March 2005.
+2Implemented during March 2005, and updated in March 2006

 3.4 The FEROS Exposure Time calculator

 The FEROS Exposure Time Calculator (ETC) is accessible from the FEROS web pages.
 The ETC models the instrument and detector.
 It is the basic tool for an observer in the planning of an FEROS observation.
 It can be used to compute S/N to be expected for the specified target and atmospheric conditions as a function of exposure time.